monagreen/docs/docs/en/guides/connections/social.md

-# Integrate Social Authentication with Approw
+# Integrate Social Authentication with Authing

 <LastUpdated/>

 Social authentication is an authentication method that allows users to use the identity information of some common social platforms to login to a third-party application or authentic themselves in some other websites.
 For example, you can sign in YouTube with your gmail account.
 Social authentication can improve users' login experience on third-party platforms and provide an easy way for users to register new accounts in these platforms.

-## Platforms that Approw Support for Social Authentication
+## Platforms that Authing Support for Social Authentication

 {{$localeConfig.brandName}} now supports social authentication from several platforms and they are shown in the lists below: